top of page

 Filtering

-Make sure the filters contain a diverse amount of cuisines and dietary restriction options.
+Make sure the filters contain a diverse amount of cuisines/diets.

 4